-Although Confucius regarded mastery of culture as absolutely essential for the cultivation of a young man’s character, he deemed the development of the correct behavior to be even more important.
-Thus, in Book 1, Chapter VI, he says that a young man should only study the cultural arts if he “still has time and energy to spare” after showing respect to his parents and elders.
+Although Confucius regarded mastery of the classics as essential for the cultivation of a young man’s character, he deemed the development of the correct behavior to be even more important.
+Thus, in Book 1, Chapter 6, he says that a young man should only study the cultural arts “if he still has energy to spare” after showing respect to his parents and elders.

 In other words, he saw no value in extensive academic study if the lessons learned from it were not put into practice in everyday conduct.
 Practice was far more important than theory.

 The Book of Songs (詩經/shījīng) is the oldest existing collection of ancient Chinese ceremonial hymns and folk songs, and was the core text that a young man would study during Confucius’s time.
 It features a total of 305 works dating back to the 11th to the 7th centuries BC, many of which were performed as part of ritual ceremonies held by the ruler and aristocratic families.